stolostron/acm-ansible-collection-demo/README.md

 ```

 The demo cleanup playbook will:
-- Disable "ClusterProxy" and "ManagedServiceAccount" featureson ACM
+- Disable "ClusterProxy" and "ManagedServiceAccount" features on ACM
 - All ManagedServiceAccount created will be deleted and render the credentials in kubeconfig useless

-## Modification that you can do to the demo (DEFINATELY TRY THIS!)
+## Modification that you can do to the demo (DEFINITELY TRY THIS!)
 - Modify the dynamic inventory grouping in `inventories/cluster-inventory-example.yml`
 - Add your own cool scenario in the `roles/cool-things-you-do` role
 - Modify or add your RBAC configuration for your cool role in `k8s-rbac` directory (or use cluster-admin /shrug)